steroman/flask-planets/openapi/README.md

 4. Bundle the API typing `redoc-cli bundle <specfile.yaml>`.

-5. Take the generated HTML file anywhere you want to.
+5. Take the generated *redoc-static.html* file anywhere you want to.
 For example you can [place it in your API repo](standalone-oas.html).

   ```cli
   Prerendering docs